rajrishikashyap/smartmed-classifier/README.md

 ## Why I Built This

 I wanted to understand whether a simple CNN could reliably classify medical images with minimal data preprocessing.
-The BreastMNIST dataset was a good test — small images (28x28), binary classification, real clinical stakes.
+The BreastMNIST dataset was a good test, small images (28x28), binary classification, real clinical stakes.

 **What surprised me:** The model hit ~89% accuracy fairly quickly, but I expected it to struggle more.
-What actually caused issues was the class imbalance in the dataset — the model kept predicting "benign" too confidently.
+What actually caused issues was the class imbalance in the dataset, the model kept predicting "benign" too confidently.
 I had to tune the decision threshold rather than just optimise accuracy, which taught me that accuracy is a misleading metric for imbalanced medical datasets.
 F1-score and confusion matrix analysis mattered more here.